Colleges conducting applied research in natural sciences, engineering, social sciences, humanities and/or health sciences

 - undertake a number of short, time-critical applied research projects

-- strengthen connections with research partners and other government-funded innovation support providers, leading to research collaborations among Canadian colleges, universities, businesses, health organizations and not-for-profit organizations
+- strengthen connections with research partners and other government-funded innovation support providers, leading to research collaborations among Canadian colleges; universities; businesses; and public, health and not-for-profit organizations

-Community is defined broadly to include the geographic area where the college’s main stakeholder organizations are located.
-For most colleges, this is the local geographic area where the partner organizations that will receive the research and employ the students are found.
-In some cases, depending on the college’s context, the geographic area can span multiple provinces.
+* Note: Community is defined broadly to include the geographic area where the college's main stakeholder organizations are located.
+For most colleges, this is the local geographic area where the partner organization(s) that will receive the research and employ the students are found.
+In some cases, depending on the college's context, the geographic area can span multiple provinces.

 Who can apply?

-Canadian colleges (including CEGEPs and polytechnics) that are declared eligible to administer grants before the application deadline can apply.
-Colleges must meet the eligibility requirements for colleges of any of the three federal granting agencies—the Natural Sciences and Engineering Research Council (NSERC), the Canadian Institutes of Health Research (CIHR) and/or the Social Sciences and Humanities Research Council (SSHRC).
+Canadian colleges (including CEGEPs and polytechnics) that are declared eligible to administer grants before the application deadline and that meet the eligibility requirements for colleges of any of the three federal granting agencies—the Natural Sciences and Engineering Research Council (NSERC), the Canadian Institutes of Health Research (CIHR) and/or the Social Sciences and Humanities Research Council (SSHRC)—can apply.
 All applications must be submitted to NSERC.
-Grants are funded by NSERC, except proposals exclusively in the social sciences and humanities, which are funded by SSHRC, or exclusively in the health sciences, which are funded by CIHR.
+Grants are funded by NSERC, except proposals exclusively in the social sciences and humanities fields, or exclusively in the health sciences field, which are funded by CIHR and SSHRC, respectively.